ahmedesoliman/rosajen27/README.md

 ✨ Hello, World!
-I'm <a href="https://rosajen27.github.io">Jennifer Rosa</a>, a front-end web developer.
+I'm <a href="https://rosajen27.github.io">Jennifer Rosa</a>, a software developer.

 - 🖥️ I’m currently working on: improving the UI and mobile responsiveness of previously developed projects
 - 🌱 I’m currently studying: JavaScript